itqpleyva/ChatAppSpring/README.md

 # Spring-Boot-WebSocket
-Building a chat application using Spring Boot and Web Socket
+Building a chat room application using Spring Boot and Websockets and Stomp protocol

 Dependencies: